PRProd/HA-Firemote/README.md

 ## Download and Setup via Home Assistant UI & HACS
 1. [Turn on ADB Debugging](https://www.youtube.com/watch?v=40iVXrTWcPU) on your Amazon, Shield, Xiaomi, Chromecast, or Android TV device (does not apply to Apple TV or Roku users)
 1. Connect your device to Home Assistant:
-   - Amazon, Shield, Xiaomi, Chromecast, or Android TV users:
+   - Amazon, Chromecast, Shield, onn., Xiaomi, or Android TV users:
      - Set up the Home Assistant [Android Debug Bridge Integration](https://www.home-assistant.io/integrations/androidtv/) and connect it to your device (**REQUIRED in every setup** [why?](https://github.com/PRProd/HA-Firemote/wiki#why-do-i-still-need-the-adb-integration-when-there-is-an-android-remote-integration))
      - Optionally, for non Amazon Fire devices only, you may additionally choose to set up the Home Assistant [Android TV Remote Integration](https://www.home-assistant.io/integrations/androidtv_remote/) and connect it to your device. (optional)
    - Apple TV Users